-ethically impermissible.
-For example, with clean needles, sterile syringes and antiseptic technique, hypothetical study 1 poses minimal physical risk to a participant since phlebotomy for genetic analysis can readily be piggybacked onto a clinical laboratory draw, adding no additional risk of bruising, infection or discomfort.
+Table 1 outlines four hypothetical studies of a population at risk for the malignant MCA syndrome.
+Various interpretations of the Helsinki principles could deem some of the hypothetical studies to be ethically impermissible.
+For example, with clean needles, sterile syringes, and antiseptic technique, hypothetical study 1 poses minimal physical risk to a participant since phlebotomy for genetic analysis can readily be piggybacked onto a clinical laboratory draw, adding no additional risk for bruising, infection, or discomfort.
 The amount of blood taken for research over the course over the hospital stay would typically be about 15cc.
 This physical risk would be identical to the biomarker study described in hypothetical study 2.

-Level of risk of genetic research is debated, as are appropriate safeguards.
-The Declaration of Helskinki defines a cut-off at "minimal risk and minimal burden".
-For studies such as hypothetical studies 1 and 4 (see Table 1), while meeting the other criteria for enroling decisionally impaired individuals, a determination that genetic research poses more than minimal risk could render the study impermissible.
+Level of risk for genetic research is debated, as are appropriate safeguards.
+The Declaration of Helskinki defines a cut-off at "minimal risk and minimal burden."
+For studies such as hypothetical studies 1 and 4 (see Table 1), while meeting the other criteria for enrolling decisionally impaired individuals, a determination that genetic research poses more than minimal risk could render the study impermissible.

-As research risks and prospects for benefit are generally viewed collectively, and because adding a genetic study to investigation of a drug, device or procedure increases the level of risk by a small amount, the added risk of the genetic component is generally perceived as easily offset by the potential for benefit, even when this potential is small - as can be the case with many early-phase investigational agents.
+Because research risks and prospects for benefit are generally viewed collectively, and because adding a genetic study to investigation of a drug, device, or procedure increases the level of risk by a small amount, the added risk for the genetic component is generally perceived as easily offset by the potential for benefit, even when this potential is small-as can be the case with many early-phase investigational agents.
 Furthermore, it is unclear how far the prospect of benefit can be stretched.
 A diagnostic imaging test that may have clinical utility but is not part of the standard of care (as in hypothetical study 4) might be seen as adding sufficient prospect of benefit to justify the risk associated with the genetic component of the study.